Are Multilingual LLMs Culturally-Diverse Reasoners? An Investigation into Multicultural Proverbs and Sayings: Experimental Setup

 As the zero-shot prompting results are highly sensitive to the input patterns, we create 5 different prompt patterns (Table~\ref{tab:prompt_temp_mem}, Appendix~\ref{app:template}), and take the union of memorized examples among 5 patterns as the memorization accuracy.

-\paragraph{Reasoning Evaluation.} For the reasoning task, we compute the correct answer by comparing logits of the two answer candidates (`A' or `B') as in \citet{xglm}.
-In particular, we use the prompt template $t^{r}$ for this task (as in Table~\ref{tab:prompt_temp}) and compute $ P(t^{r};q_i;\mlq A\mrq)$ and $P(t^{r};q_i;\mlq B\mrq)$ and pick the larger one as the correct answer.
+\paragraph{Reasoning Evaluation.} For the inference task, we compute the correct answer by comparing the logits of the two answer candidates (`A' or `B') as in \citet{xglm}.
+In particular, we use the prompt template $t^{r}$ for this task (as in Table~\ref{tab:prompt_temp}, Appendix~\ref{app:template}) and compute $ P(t^{r};q_i;\mlq A\mrq)$ and $P(t^{r};q_i;\mlq B\mrq)$ and pick the larger one as the correct answer.
 For the MLM model, we compare the prediction logits of the answer candidates.